The Problem of Pain

 Charlie completed her PhD studies with Dr. Gareth Hathway and Prof. Victoria Chapman at the University of Nottingham, U.K., and her first post-doctoral training with Prof. Maria Fitzgerald at University College London.
 She joined the lab in November, 2016.
 She will be researching the short and long term consequences of pain and opioid treatments during early life, and the relationship between chronic pain and motor functions.
 Outside of the lab she likes to run, cook and travel.
 She has toured all over Asia and Europe and is looking forward to new adventures in North America.

-PhD Candidate, Leaders in Medicine MD/PhD Student
+Leaders in Medicine MD/PhD Student

 Jiaying (JOY) Li

 Joy is fascinated with the world and wanted to explore on a cellular or molecular level the ways in which life exists.
 Joy received her B.Eng in Bioengineering at Southeast University in 2013.
 She then came to Canada to pursue her MSc in Animal Science at University of Alberta.
 During her master's degree, she worked on the impact of early life antibiotic exposure on gut microbial population and metabolic diseases.
 After graduation, she was hired as a Lab Manager at University of Alberta, studying microbial profiling in hydraulic fracturing flowback and produced water.
 Due to the interest in animal behavior models and neuroscience, she joined the lab in April 2017.
 Joy loves hiking, travelling, dancing, and enjoys spending time in museums and zoos.